Sustainable Investing: How to Build Wealth That Aligns With Your Values

 That couldn’t be farther from the truth.

-We now have years of evidence showing that sustainable funds and ethical companies can perform just as well as, if not better than, traditional options.
+We now have years of evidence showing that sustainable investing and ethical investing options can perform just as well as, if not better than, traditional options.

 And Morgan Stanley analyzed thousands of funds between 2004 and 2018, finding that sustainable funds delivered returns equal to or better than conventional options.